 Former Everything Ice controller sentenced for misappropriating funds

 Oct.
-14—EBENSBURG — A Johnstown man was sentenced in Cambria County court on Wednesday after he was accused of misappropriating more than $1 million in funds from his former employer.
+15—EBENSBURG — A Johnstown man was sentenced in Cambria County court on Wednesday after he was accused of misappropriating more than $1 million in funds from his former employer.

-Michael Sean Hammond, 35, entered a guilty plea of writing bad checks in relation to stealing $57,525 in May and entered a guilty plea to theft by unlawful taking and access device fraud in August in relation to the misappropriation of $1 million in funds from Everything Ice.
+Michael Sean Hammond, 35, entered a guilty plea of writing bad checks in relation to stealing $57,525 in May and entered a guilty plea to theft by unlawful taking and access device fraud in August in relation to the misappropriation of $1 million in funds from Everything Ice in Johnstown.

 He was sentenced to a maximum of nine years probation by President Judge Norman A. Krumenacker III.